gerryRcom/vb-menu/README.md

 # vb-menu
 Basic terminal based menu to simplify remote management of Virtual Box VMs

 Using VirtualBox to run VMs I need a quick way to be able to manage the VMs remotely when connected over ssh.
-The `vboxmanage` command is extremely powerful, but if I'm working remotely I really just need to be able to run a few key commands on a VM, it#s running on my desktop so I generally don't like to leave all VMs running
+The `vboxmanage` command is extremely powerful, but if I'm working remotely I really just need to be able to run a few key commands on a VM, it's running on my desktop so I generally don't like to leave all VMs running

 **Initial commands:**